engmaths/emat30008/basics/ivps.md

 # Bouncing balls

-Download [this script](/assets/basics/bouncing.py) which animates a bouncing ball.
-Take a look through the code and run it to see what it does.
-Notice that the ball keeps bouncing higher and higher - this is due to the instability of using the Euler method in this simulation.

 ## Assignment outline

 You will provide a code repository demonstrating your solutions to the problems below.
-You should also make a short report (in LaTeX) including each of your figures.
+You should also make a very short report including each of your figures.
 The report should explain the mathematical principles behind your analysis and interpret the numerical results.
 Take the time to format your figures nicely.